sgammon/micronaut-jpms-experiments/README.md

 **2) Cross-module use of services**

 Experiments for Micronaut's use of Service Loader under JPMS.
+(Coming soon)

+**3) Options for addressing the split-package issue at build time**

+(Coming soon)

 ----